karimova/UCI_HW_Karimova/01_Excel_Challenge/Readme.md

 * `blurb` – brief description of the project
 * `goal` – required amount of money
 * `pledged` – obtained amount of money
-* `state` – the associated campaign was successful, failed, canceled, or is live
+* `state` – the associated campaign was successful, failed, canceled, or live
 * `country` – country (US, GB, AU etc.)
 * `currency` – the world currencies by countries
 * `deadline` – date when project was ended (in Unix timestamps)